 This full indoor complex is located in the outskirts of Bilbao

-- First first finding: The 11 padel pitches are full of 18h to 23h.
-Not a single piece of land.
+- First, first observation: The 11 fields of padel are full from 18 p.m. to 23 p.m.
+Not a single land available.

-- Second observation: There are a lot of mixed games.
+- Second observation: There are a lot of mixed matches.

-Padel and Gol is a center composed of 3 Managers: Joe Garis / Alejo Alvarez / Jou Meso.
-And the managers themselves are surrounded by a number of professors whose level is obviously very high: Juan Manuel Vazquez and Masa Perez.
-Two former semi-professional players who made a name for themselves during some big Spanish tournaments.
+Padel and Gol is a center made up of 3 managers: Joe Garis / Alejo Alvarez / Jou Meso.
+And the managers are themselves surrounded by a certain number of teachers whose level is obviously very high: Juan Manuel Vazquez and Masa Perez.
+Two former semi-professional players who have been talked about during some big Spanish tournaments.

-It's Joe Gareis, the sporting director of the center, former international ice hockey and squash player for 10 years, who explains how his club works and with what means.
-His club counts 350 socios and 150 non socios (Including 300 men 100 women and 100 children).
-It is a club where the pairs are played regularly in the week with many competitions.
-But it is amazing to see that there are '' only '' 500 players in his club while 5 hours, are ready for 200 players who will play in this complex.
+Joe Gareis, the sports director of the center, former international in ice hockey and squash player for 10 years, explains to us how his club works and with what means.
+His club has 350 members and 150 non-members (including 300 men, 100 women and 100 children).
+It is a club where the pairs are played regularly during the week with many competitions.
+But it is astonishing to see that there are "only" 500 players in his club whereas in 5 hours, it is ready 200 players who will come to play in this complex.